litestar-org/litestar/docs/usage/5-responses/10-custom-responses.md

 # Custom Responses

-You can use a subclass of `starlite.responses.Response` and specify it as the response class using the `response_class` kwarg.
+You can use a subclass of [Response][starlite.response.Response] and specify it as the response class using the `response_class` kwarg.
 For example, lets say we want to handle subclasses of `Document` from the `elasticsearch_dsl` package as shown below:

 ```python
 from elasticsearch_dsl import Document, Integer, Keyword